Preston and District Pool League – League Regulations – 2026 Summer League

 5. Cup and Shield Matches

 i.
-League Cup & Shield matches will be played to the Best of 11 frames (7 Frames + 4 Frames).
+League Cup & Shield matches will be played to the Best of 11 frames (7 Frames + 4 Frames)

 ii.
 The first team to win six frames wins and the match is won.

 iii.
-No match shall end in a draw and extra frame should be played.
+No match shall end in a draw and an extra frame should be played.
 A coin is flipped to decide who chooses their player first.
 Lag to decide who breaks.

 v.
 Later Rounds Eligibility: All Players involved in the Quarter Finals, Semi-Finals and Finals of the League Cup and League Shield must have played in 3 league matches prior to the Scheduled Calendar Date of the Quarter Finals for the relevant competition.